-As you know from LoM, sirenians and cetaceans are fully aquatic and never leave the water.
+Sirenians and cetaceans are fully aquatic and never leave the water.
 They swim in a rather different manner, using an up and down motion of a tail with horizontal flukes.
 The front fins help with steering and keep the animal stable in the water.
 This vertical swimming motion is another legacy of the animals' terrestrial ancestry: imagine how the spine of a sprinting cheetah (or a galloping horse) flexes to allow the animal to increase its stride length.

-The muscles of aquatic mammals are no stronger per unit mass than the muscles of terrestrial mammals, so a dolphin's top swimming speed of around 50 km h-1 is not the result of muscle strength alone.
-As DA explains, most aquatic mammals are streamlined to some extent to help them slip through the water: a smooth, cigar-shaped body with few external projections reduces water resistance and the drag created by turbulence.
-Streamlining is so important for aquatic animals that many fish, aquatic reptiles such as the ichthyosaur, and aquatic mammals share a common body shape - another example of convergent evolution (see Figure 1).
+The muscles of aquatic mammals are no stronger per unit of mass than the muscles of terrestrial mammals, so a dolphin's top swimming speed of around 50 km h^{-1} is not the result of muscle strength alone.
+Most aquatic mammals are streamlined to some extent to help them slip through the water: having a smooth, cigar-shaped body with few external projections reduces water resistance and the drag created by turbulence.
+Streamlining is so important for aquatic mammals share a common body shape - an example of convergent evolution (see Figure 7).
 The streamlining of cetaceans is made even more effective by a special property of their skin.
 The outer layer is soft and spongy, and reduces turbulence at the skin-water interface by expanding and contracting in response to the flow of water.